zinaid/LaravelOODB/README.md

 ## Project description

-Tutorial for students of the final year at Faculty of Technical Engineering.
+Tutorial for students of the final year at Faculty of Technical Engineering - Department for Computer Science.
 Laravel is used to explaing MVC architecture and ORM principles.